 The abysmal failure of the application of economic theories to produce the expected results in the global effort to help the inhabitants of poor countries around the world demonstrates a very important but also generally unrecognized fact about economics: economics is the study of certain models of behaviour that exist only in certain countries.
 In other words, contrary to what economists mistakenly believe, these models are not innate in our behaviour, and therefore they are not globally applicable.
 This explains why, for example, lowering the interest rate, privatizing government services and companies, or liberalizing the economy does not have the same effects in these countries as when the same measures are implemented in industrialized countries.

-When economic theories have been used to try to help the inhabitants of poor countries, often the results have been as disastrous as the efforts of doctors in the seventeenth and eighteenth centuries, who frequently killed their patients or did them more harm than good because of their ignorance and mistaken conceptions about the operations of the human body and the true causes of diseases.
-But now, following the significant advances that have been made in medicine and the understanding of diseases, doctors who go to poor countries are able to help the people who live there, which shows that their theories and understanding of the way the human body works are mostly correct.
-On the other hand, economists have failed to help these people, which shows that their theories are wrong, or they are not globally valid.
-But in spite of their innumerable failures, the great majority of economists refuse to draw the simple logical conclusion from these many failures about their cherished theories, namely that they are wrong, or at least limited in their applicability to the countries where they were developed and others like them.
+When economic theories and models have been used to try to help the inhabitants of poor countries, often the results have been as disastrous as the efforts of doctors in the seventeenth and eighteenth centuries, who frequently killed their patients or did them more harm than good because of their ignorance and mistaken conceptions about the operations of the human body and the true causes of disease.
+But now, following the significant advances that have been made in medicine and the understanding of various diseases, doctors who go to poor countries are able to help the people who live there, which shows that their theories and understanding of the way the human body works are mostly correct.
+On the other hand, economists have failed to help these people, which shows that their theories are wrong, or they are not globally valid, as most economists mistakenly assume.
+But in spite of their innumerable failures, the great majority of economists refuse to draw the simple logical conclusion from these many failures about their cherished theories, namely that they are wrong, or they are limited in their applicability to the countries where they were developed and others like them.

 Following the collapse of communism, the attempt to introduce free-market capitalism in the former communist countries of Eastern Europe was like trying to make the inhabitants cease speaking their native language and instead speak a foreign language.
 The result was, predictably, chaotic, grossly incomplete, and not at all what the economists predicted or expected.
 Those who advocate such sudden and radical changes in the behaviour of the inhabitants of a country or region do not realize the great harm they may do to those people by their well-intentioned but erroneous assumptions and beliefs.